wakabibrian/React-Jonas/README.md

 ## 7. Adding Another Piece of State

 -   State is like memory... it remembers its state even if we re-render again and again

+## 8. React Developer Tools

+-   The react team built dev tools specific for react.
+-   Install the react dev tools extension.
+-   Components tab... for showing component tree
+-   You can use the components tab to test different values for state